-In addition to registering an emergency contact, students residing in on-campus housing have the option to identify confidentially an individual to be contacted by SDO in the event the student is determined to be missing for more than 24 hours.
-If a student has identified such an individual, SDO will notify that individual no later than 24 hours after the student is determined to be missing.
-Students who wish to identify a confidential contact can do so through the Student Development Office web page.
+In addition to registering an emergency contact, students residing in on-campus housing have the option to identify confidentially an individual to be contacted by the Division of Student Life in the event the student is determined to be missing for more than 24 hours.
+If a student has identified such an individual, the Division of Student Life will notify that individual no later than 24 hours after the student is determined to be missing.
+Students who wish to identify a confidential contact can do so through the Division of Student Life web page.